JWalshe86/ChatApp/docs/ChatAppPartTwo.md

                 <ul>
                     <li>Listens for <code>"UserJoined"</code> and <code>"UserLeft"</code> events from the server.</li>
                     <li>Appends a new <code>&lt;li&gt;</code> element to <code>messagesList</code> when a user joins or leaves.</li>
+                    <li>Fetches the current list of online users when the page loads.</li>
                 </ul>

                 <h6>📌 Server-Side Tracking (<code>ChatHub.cs</code>)</h6>